tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

         resolution 6
     }

-Note: You will probably have to restart the computer, as restarting the alsa daemon did not load the new configuration for me.
+Note:You will probably have to restart the computer, as restarting the alsa daemon did not load the new configuration for me.
 Also, if the configuration does not work even after restarting, try changing plug with hw in the above configuration.